tushar7058/AI_Interview_System/README.md

 4️⃣ Configure Environment Variables

-Create a .env file in the project root:
+Create a .env file in the root:

 GOOGLE_CLOUD_PROJECT=your_project_id
 GOOGLE_APPLICATION_CREDENTIALS=/path/to/service-account.json